With the single T20 between these 2 teams happening tomorrow I’m going to write this with just a few photos included, then I’ll add more later.

-Had had scored 56 from 42 balls, but with another bowling change he was caught by Morgan from the bowling of Liam Plunkett.
+He had scored 56 from 42 balls, but with another bowling change was caught by Morgan from the bowling of Liam Plunkett.
 Moeen who’s had a great series took the wicket of Shaun Marsh in the next over.
 As you can see by the photo both I and Jos Buttler knew he was out stumped before the 3rd umpire told us so.
 Australia were 97 for 4.

 A calm head was needed for Australia as captain Tim Paine came in, however that wasn’t to be the case as he got himself run out taking an unnecessary run, the throw to execute the run out was an outstanding one from Jos Buttler, who was in mid air as he threw the ball.
 Paine was out by a country mile, it was frustrating to have the decision referred.